JacobEcom/quickband-shopify-theme/README.md

 # A Tight Conversion Journey

-Quick Bands was intentionally designed to avoid unnecessary page depth.
+QuickBand was intentionally designed to avoid unnecessary page depth.

 The primary journey is: